petelyu/Crossword/README.md

 # Crossword

-A health policy-themed crossword puzzle initially published here for May 2, 2020, by Peter Lyu during the coronavirus pandemic.
+A health policy-themed crossword puzzle initially published here on May 2, 2020.
+Created during the coronavirus pandemic after many loaves of sourdough bread.
 Enjoy!